lotusware/blight-world/README.md

 - These core planets set up their government on the technologically-rich system of Kaircoran
 - After some time, a long-reaching arm of government is created, with a focus on technological research and military force
 - This group is called the **PEACEKEEPERS** and they are sent out to deploy outposts on neighbouring systems in an attempt to bring the unruly under the order of the **GAF**
-- The furthest of these outposts from the core worlds is on **Ermoor**--set up as an experimental reasearch center and as a way to stake claim in the unknown regions of space
+- The furthest of these outposts from the core worlds is on **Ermoor**—set up as an experimental reasearch center and as a way to stake claim in the unknown regions of space
 ### This is where the story of *Blightworld* begins
-Some years after the outpost on Ermoor has been operating--as you and others are recruited from neighbouring systems jump at the opportunity to join the PEACEKEEPER ranks.
+Set some years after the outpost on Ermoor has been operating, you along with many others jump at the opportunity to join the PEACEKEEPER ranks, especially at such a great paygrade.
 Your mission is yet unknown to you, but still you are haunted by an inescapable dread and plagued by a visions of what's to come...

 # For Players